MBBS (AIIMS), MS (Surgery, AIIMS), MNAMS, FACS (USA), FICS (USA), FUICC

 Transthoracic, (Minimally Invasive Thymectomy /VATS Thymectomy/ Thoracoscopic Thymectomy) which approaches the thymoma through multiple small incisions on one or both sides of the chest.
 In VATS (Video Assisted Thoracoscopic Surgery) Thymectomy, a video camera is used to see the surgical field, in this case the thymus and surrounding tissue.
 This type of procedure generally uses small incisions in the chest for the camera, surgical instruments.
 The approach is sometimes called Minimally Invasive Thymectomy.

-With the advent of robotic surgery, which is truly minimally invasive one can achieve the effectiveness of a transsternal approach without the trauma associated with going through the breast bone.
-In Robotic Thymectomy, the surgeon sits at the console and operates using miniaturised instruments with highly flexible joints to perform the most delicate aspects of a thymectomy in a very precise manner.
-Guided by a high resolution, three-dimensional thoracoscopic view, the operating surgeon can visualize the entire thymus.
 This can be crucial, especially to see the exact position of the thymus tissue and avoid cutting the nearby crucial structures.
 Good vision is also essential for completely dissecting the thymic horns, the top portion of the thymus that extends into the neck.
 In particular, the combination of the surgeon controlled camera, the computer enhanced clarity of the image, and the dexterity of the miniaturized robotic surgical instruments easily overcome the tight operating space around the thymus and provide the precision necessary to safely navigate a complete thymectomy.

 However not all thymomas are fit for robotic surgery.
 It depends on the tumour size, its invasiveness and experience of the surgeon.
 Dr. Arvind Kumar, having performed over 200 thymectomy by robotic method, has the countrys largest experience in performing robotic thymectomy.

-Radiation therapy is a type of cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
+Radiotherapy therapy Thymoma and Thymic carcinoma: Radiation therapy is a type of cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.

-Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
+Chemotherapy Thymoma and Thymic carcinoma: Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
 The way the chemotherapy is given depends on the type and stage of the cancer being treated.

 Chemotherapy may be used to shrink the tumor before surgery or radiation therapy.
 This is called neoadjuvant chemotherapy.